Jordan Country Commercial Guide

 Domestic Market Size & Purchasing Power

-Jordan is considered a lower-middle income country, with a per capita GDP of $4,204.
-In comparison to other regional markets, Jordan’s domestic market is small, with a population of 11.4 million.
-The population growth rate continues to climb, and over 53 percent of the population is under the age of 24 years old.
-Approximately 50 percent of individuals between the ages of 15-24 are unemployed.
-U.S. companies pursuing opportunities in Jordan are encouraged to consider a regional strategy to capture greater market share.
+Jordan is considered a lower-middle-income country, with a per capita GDP$ $4,690 per capita GDP in 2024.
+In comparison to other regional markets, Jordan’s domestic market is small, with a population of 11.8 million.
+The population growth rate averaged 2 percent over the past 5 years, and over 70 percent of the population is 35 and younger.
+U.S. companies pursuing opportunities in Jordan often consider a regional strategy to capture greater market share.
+Jordan presents opportunities for U.S. companies as a back-office location, regional testbed, and stable platform for operations in neighboring countries, notably Syria.

 Limited Critical Natural Resources